 “But the misbelievers say ‘Naught is this but a lie which he has forged.”
-(Q25:4)
+(Sura 25:4)

 “And if they call you a liar, say: My work is for me and your work is for you.”
-(Q10:41)
+(Sura 10:41)

 Muslims can dismiss these as “false allegations of infidels” all they want, but that won’t solve the problem.
 The appeal to the words of non-Muslims cuts both ways.
-If the statements of Heraclius support Muhammad’s integrity, the statements of other disbelievers equally prove he was a man of subtlety.
-This is called consistency.
+If the statement of Heraclius supports Muhammad’s integrity, the statements of other disbelievers equally prove he was a man of subtlety.
+This is consistency.

 A good person brings out what is stored up in him.
 The teachings of a honest man should reflect the virtues of truth and integrity.
 But what did Muhammad teach?

-“If thou fearest treachery from any group throw back (their covenant) to them (so as to be) on equal terms; for Allah loves not the treacherous.”
-(Q 8:58)
+“If thou fearest treachery from any group throw back (their covenant) to them (so as to be) on equal terms; for Allah loves not the treacherous” (Sura 8:58)

 That is, Muslims are to break whatever covenant or truce they make with non-Muslims.
 They first imagine treachery from the other party, then, without any proof, go ahead and act treacherous because Allah hates the treacherous!
 This teaching in itself is deceitful.
 How can Allah hate what he permits Muslims to do?

-Sura 9:3 says “Allah and his messenger are free from liability to the idolaters…” This means, he (and by extension, all Muslims) are not under any obligation to keep to any truce with non-Muslims.
+Sura 9:3 says “Allah and his messenger are free from liability to the idolaters…” This is, he (and by extension, all Muslims) is not under any obligation to keep to any truce with non-Muslims.

 Speaking to his followers who take an oath and then see an alternative “then you should expiate your oath and do what is better” (Bukhari 9:89:260).
 This is definitely his own ethic because elsewhere said: “By Allah and Allah willing, if I take an oath and later find something else better than that, then I do what is better and expiate my oath” (7:67:427).
 Such nice teachings from “the trustworthy one.”